 }

-const Button: React.FC<IButton> = ({label, icon}) => {
+const Button: React.FC<IButton> = ({icon}) => {

-const [state, setState] = useState(false)
+const [disabled, setDisabled] = useState(false)

 return (